revelcw/react-hooks-helper/README.md

 [![Edit useNot  (rhh demo)](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rwk86po7rn)

 ### useForm
-`useForm` is for an advanced search, sign-up form, etc, something with a lot of text felds.
-Because you only need to use one hook.
+`useForm` is for an advanced search, sign-up form, etc, something with a lot of text felds, because you only need to use one hook.
+Wereas on the otherwise you would need many `useState` hooks
 ___

 #### Before

 Right here is some code for a sign-up form.
-As you can see it is using two `useState` hooks and we need a lambda function to change
+As you can see it is using two `useState` hooks and we need a lambda function to change it

 ```jsx
 function App() {